• Skip to primary navigation

 1. Cucumbers: I have used baby Lebanese Cucumbers in this recipe.
 Baby/pickling cucumbers are best to use for their size and crispness.

 2. Coarse sea salt: ensure you use cooking salt or coarse sea salt.
-Regular table salt may contain caking agents and is much stronger.
+Regular table salt may contain anti-caking agents and is much stronger.

 3. Tablespoon: we use a standard Australian tablespoon which is 20 ml (4 teaspoons).